rashmiranjan042/Azure_data_engineering_olympic_data/step-5 running pipeline.md

 Here we have to provide the data set name and create a linked service , which will establish a connection bewtween adf and github.

+Then we have to sink this data to our azure storage account container, where our folders reside , here which is azure data lake gen2 as we create

+click on sink

+click on new

+select azure data lake gen2

+select the file format we want to store the data.

+Here csv.